pursuit-curriculum/unit-dsa/objects/README.md

 ## Trivia Questions

-- What is a higher order function?
+- What is a higher-order function?
 - What is a callback?

 ## Word Frequency

-Write a function `findWordFrequency` that takes a sentence (a string), and returns an object with each word as a key, with a value of how many times that word appears in a the sentence
+Write a function `findWordFrequency` that takes a sentence (a string) and returns an object with each word as a key, with a value of how many times that word appears in the sentence

 [Buffalo buffalo Buffalo buffalo buffalo buffalo Buffalo buffalo](https://en.wikipedia.org/wiki/Buffalo_buffalo_Buffalo_buffalo_buffalo_buffalo_Buffalo_buffalo)